- Celebrations and Parties

-- Parents/guardians of students requesting that short-term (three weeks or less) non-controlled prescription medication be administered during school hours by school staff are required, according to District guidelines, to provide the school with a written parent/guardian release for the administration of this medication.
-This category of medication is typically limited to anti-infectives, such as antibiotics, antifungals, and antivirals.
+- Parents/guardians of students requesting that short-term (three weeks or less) non-controlled prescription medication be administered during school hours by school staff are required, according to school district guidelines, to provide the school with a written parent/guardian release for the administration of this medication.
+This category of medication is typically limited to anti-infectives, such as antibiotics, antifungals or antivirals.

-- Contact the School Health Office staff for your child’s school if you have questions.
+Contact the health service staff for your child’s school if you have questions.

 - Visitors must have the approval of the principal before visiting a classroom during instructional time.

-- An individual or group may be denied permission to visit a school or school property, or such permission may be revoked, if the visitor does not comply with District procedures or if the visit is not in the best interests of the students, employees or the District.
+- An individual or group may be denied permission to visit a school or school property, or such permission may be revoked, if the visitor does not comply with school district procedures or if the visit is not in the best interests of the students, employees, or the school district.

 - Students are not allowed to bring visitors to school without prior permission from the principal.

 - For detailed information, read Board Policy 953: Visitors to School District Buildings and Sites & Guideline 953.1.

 - Notice of Violent Behavior by Students

 - Parent Right to Know

 - Pesticide, Fertilizer and Weed Control Application Notice